 In the Bering Sea alone, it is estimated that as many as 12,000 fish processors work aboard factory processing vessels such as freezer trawlers, factory stern trawlers, factory bottom longliners, factory barges, and purse seiners each year.
-When you consider the number of factory processing ships and barges in all the waters near Alaska, California, Hawaii, Oregon, and Washington, that number can be overwhelming – and so can the number of possible injuries.
+When you consider the number of factory processing ships and barges in all the waters near Alaska, California, Oregon, and Washington, that number can be overwhelming – and so can the number of possible injuries.

 Information Center for Factory Processing Accidents

 - Types of Injuries on Factory Processing Vessels

 One of the benefits of working on a factory processing vessel such as a freezer trawler or a factory bottom longliner is the long hours available to the enterprising and determined worker.
 Unfortunately, this is also one of the biggest risks involved with the job.
 Insufficient rest and worker fatigue can cause mental and physical exhaustion, diminished reaction time, and decreased alertness and concentration.
 There are many other risks involved in working on a fish processing vessel, such as a factory barge, that can cause accidents, especially on an unseaworthy vessel, including the following: